Oghma-Infinium/Fahluaan/GAMEPLAY.md

 ## Basics

-This section will cover the absolute basics of the list, I suggest reading over the [load order](https://loadorderlibrary.com/lists/fahluaan) and [keybinds](https://github.com/Oghma-Infinium/Fahluaan/blob/main/images/Keybinds.png) or [gamepad binds](https://github.com/Oghma-Infinium/Fahluaan/blob/main/images/Gamepad.png) first.
+This section will cover the absolute basics of the list.
+I suggest reading, or skimming all of the linked mod pages in this section if you are unfamiliar with the preceding mods.

+Before reading this section, I suggest looking over the [load order](https://loadorderlibrary.com/lists/fahluaan) and [keybinds](https://github.com/Oghma-Infinium/Fahluaan/blob/main/images/Keybinds.png) or [gamepad binds](https://github.com/Oghma-Infinium/Fahluaan/blob/main/images/Gamepad.png).

 ### Core Mods